GrahamDumpleton/wsgiorg/proposals-2.0.rst

-Any change in this area also needs to take into consideration the current link between CGI and WSGI specifications and whether the CGI requirement to not read more input data than defined by ``CONTENT_LENGTH`` and that returning an EOF indicator is optional is really appropriate for WSGI.
+Any change in this area also needs to take into consideration the current link between CGI and WSGI specifications and whether the CGI requirement to not read more input data than defined by :envvar:`CONTENT_LENGTH` and that returning an EOF indicator is optional is really appropriate for WSGI.

 For more information see thread: http://mail.python.org/pipermail/web-sig/2007-March/002630.html